Men’s Mental Health: A Closer Look at Common Issues

 As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

-When is men’s mental health month?
-Don’t feel bad if you’re unaware — it isn’t discussed enough.
-In the United States, men’s mental health awareness month is typically recognized in June.
-In many other countries, including the UK and Australia, it’s recognized in November, overlapping with the popular Movember trend to support men’s mental health.
+When is Men’s Mental Health Awareness Month?
+Don’t feel bad if you’re unaware — people don’t discuss the subject, do they?
+So you know, people in the United States typically “recognize” it in June every year.
+In many other countries, including the UK and Australia, it occurs in November, coinciding with the popular Movember trend to support Men’s Mental Health Month better.
+Sadly, many people remain unaware, giving the impression that men’s mental health doesn’t matter.

-Awareness is critical to acknowledging the most pertinent issues.
-With more conversations, people can better understand themselves and get closer to mental stability.
+Awareness is crucial for recognizing the most pressing mental health issues in men.
+Through conversations, people can more deeply understand themselves and move closer to mental stability.
 Here’s the ultimate guide to men’s mental health and how to spread awareness.

 What Are Common Issues Within Men’s Mental Health?

-Few would argue we’ve made progress with mental health.
+Progress in mental health is evident — few would argue that point.
 We live in a progressive era where people are more inclined to talk about this admittedly challenging subject.
-Still, many of us have struggled to move on from the stereotypes which have stunted us for so long.
+Still, many of us have struggled to move past the stereotypes that have stunted us for so long.

 It’s a myth we see time and time again – that men are somehow impervious to mental health issues.
 They’re stronger than depression or anxiety.
 They’re somehow above the long list of disorders that affect millions of people every day.
-If they’re not, they should be.
+Or they should be.
 They’re supposed to be.

-This dangerous mindset is persistent, even with the strides we’ve made in the past few decades.
+This dangerous mindset persists, despite the strides we’ve made in the past few decades.
 Of course, the belief that men don’t experience mental health issues – or should “tough it out” – is absurd.

-Mental health struggles aren’t built the same.
+Men’s emotional health and mental health struggles are seldom the same.
 That said, each battle is worth considering through its own lens because of the varying experiences.
 Here are five men’s issues you may relate to.

 1. Division Through Toxic Masculinity